pharmaverse/sdtm.oak/README.md

 'sdtm.oak' aims to address this issue by providing an EDC-agnostic, standards-agnostic solution.
-It is an open-source R package that offers a framework for the modular programming of SDTM in R. With future releases; it will also strive to automate the creation of SDTM datasets based on the metadata-driven approach using standard SDTM specifications.
+It is an open-source R package that offers a framework for the modular programming of SDTM in R. With future releases; we plan to develop a code generation feature based on a standardized SDTM specification format, which has the potential to automate the creation of SDTM datasets.

 ## Scope